Social security contributions

 Employers have certain additional obligations with respect to disabled individuals.

 Apart from some exceptions, employers employing 20 and more employees are required to employ a prescribed number of disabled individuals.
-The number depends on the total number of employees, and it cannot be lower than 2% or higher than 6% of the total number of employees.
+The number amounts to 3% of the total number of employees.

 Value-added tax (VAT)